-Battle Hymn of the Tiger Mother by Amy Chua (Penguin, 9780143120582, \$16) "Yale Law professor and history scholar Chua bravely and honestly relates her experiences in raising two daughters.
-Her "Chinese parenting" approach presents a challenge for readers to understand how her unconditional love can development.
-Their accomplishments in violin, piano, and academics strongly argue for the effectiveness of her method, although the pitfalls of the approach manifest themselves, and the difficult process of reevaluation results in a provocative and instructive work." -Ed Conklin, Chaucer's Books, Santa Barbara, CA The Death Instinct A Novel, by Jed Rubenfeld (Riverhead Trade, 9781594485602, \$16) (Riverhead Trade, 9781594485602, \$16) "The Death Instinct is a riveting descent into a forgotten piece of history-the bombing of Wall Street in 1920-an event that has eerie parallels to the present day.
+Battle Hymn of the Tiger Mother by Amy Chua "Yale Law professor and history scholar Chua bravely and honestly relates her experiences in raising two daughters.
+Her 'Chinese parenting' approach presents a challenge for readers to understand how her unconditional love can translate into 'foreign' parental strategies that, impose stringent strictures on her children's development.
+Their accomplishments in violin, piano, and academics strongly argue for the effectiveness of her method, although the pitfalls of the approach manifest themselves, and the difficult process of reevaluation results in a provocative and instructive work." -Ed Conklin, Chaucer's Books, Santa Barbara, CA Find out more about this book and others at WWW.INDIEBOUND.ORG

+The Death Instinct A Novel, by Jed Rubenfeld "The Death Instinct is a riveting descent into a forgotten piece of history-the bombing of Wall Street in 1920-an event that has eerie parallels to the present day.
 Younger and Littlemore, who are essentially a deeper, more layered Holmes and a less passive, more involved Watson, dive headfirst into a thrilling conspiracy set in the ruins of the First World War.
-Rubenfeld has concocted a fast-paced, breathtaking thriller that knows just when to pause for a quiet moment of lyrical contemplation and when to ratchet up its tension to dizzying heights." -Drew Williams, Little Professor Book Center, Homewood, AL A Discovery of Witches A Novel, by Deborah Harkness the passion.
+Rubenfeld has concocted a fast-paced, breathtaking thriller that knows just when to pause for a quiet moment of lyrical contemplation and when to ratchet up its tension to dizzying heights." -Drew Williams, Little Professor Book Center, Homewood, AL Find out more about this book and others at WWW.INDIEBOUND.ORG

+A Discovery of Witches A Novel, by Deborah Harkness "I lost a good deal of sleep turning the pages of this tale of adventure, suspense, and romance.
+Ride along with this witch-in-denial and her guardian vampire prince as she struggles to reclaim her legacy and avoid the terrible fate visited earlier upon her family.
+The author did her homework and the history rings as true as the passion.
 I can't wait for the sequel!" -Annie Leonard, The Next Chapter, Knoxville, IA

-(Penguin, 9780143119685, \$16) "I lost a good deal of sleep turning the pages of this tale of adventure, suspense, and romance.
-Ride along with this witch-in-denial and her guardian vampire prince as she struggles to reclaim her legacy and avoid the terrible fate visited earlier upon her family.
-The author did her homework and the history rings as true as

-Ghost Light A Novel, by Joseph O'Connor (Picador, 9781250002310, \$15) "Occasionally, a novel will come along that breaks the bounds between fact and fiction, breaks the bounds between tact and fiction, romance and reality, to create a story so insightful and true that the scenes come to life before your eyes.
+Ghost Light A Novel, by Joseph O'Connor "Occasionally, a novel will come along that breaks the bounds between fact and fiction, romance and reality, to create a story so insightful and true that the scenes come to life before your eyes.
 Ghost Light is the fictionalized account of the famed Irish playwright J.M.
 Synge and his lover, the actress Maire O'Neill.
 Alternating with the Dublin tableaux is the tale of Maire's later life as a poverty-stricken alcoholic in 1952 London, where she haunted by the memories of both her days with Synge and her acting career, and struggling to make her way, day by day.
-Bravo!" -Carl Hoffman, Boswell Book Company, Milwaukee, WI
+Bravo!" -Carl Hoffman, Boswell Book Company, Milwaukee, WI Find out more about this book and others at WWW.INDIEBOUND.ORG

-The Janus Stone A Ruth Galloway Mystery, by Elly Griffiths (Mariner, 9780547577401, \$14.95 "Forensic anthropologist Ruth Galloway discovers ominous links to ancient sacrificial rites when a child's headless skeleton turns up -Carol Schneck, Schuler Books & Music, Okemos, MI Little Princes
+The Janus Stone A Ruth Galloway Mystery, by Elly Griffiths "Forensic anthropologist Ruth Galloway discovers ominous links to ancient sacrificial rites when a child's headless skeleton turns up in the foundation of an old house.
+Detective Chief Inspector Harry Nelson, the married father of Galloway's unborn child, becomes the investigating officer, and the murderer sees a chance for blackmail.
+I look forward to reading more in this series!" -Carol Schneck, Schuler Books & Music, Okemos, MI Find out more about this book and others at WWW.INDIEBOUND.ORG